ponylang/ponylang-website/content/faq/index.md

 ### How can I write code that works for every kind of Number in Pony? {#code-for-all-numbers}

-If you want to support all kinds of numeric types Pony supports there is three ways to approach this problem:
+If you want to support all kinds of numeric types for which Pony supports there are three ways to approach this problem:

 1. **Via Inheritance:**